c032/anidb-animetitles-archive/README.md

 # anidb-animetitles-archive

+> [!NOTE]
+>
+> Automatic updates temporarily paused.
+>
+> I'm changing things in the backend.
+I'll resume the automatic updates
+> after everything is stable on my side.

 Daily updates of AniDB anime titles dumps.

 For flexibility, I'm downloading their daily titles dump to a VPS,